 The Volunteering Strategy and Action Plan 2016 - 2019 sets out the ambitions of Monmouthshire County Council to enable and develop volunteering across the county, and to encompass support by partnerships across voluntary, public and private sectors.
-The strategy's development was led by Monmouthshire County Council in collaboration with Gwent Association of Voluntary Organisations, Wales Council for Voluntary Action and contributions from a cross sector working party.
+The strategy's development was led by Monmouthshire County Council in consultation with Gwent Association of Voluntary Organisations, Wales Council for Voluntary Action and contributions from a cross sector working party.

-The strategy and action plan is an integral part of the People and Organisational Development Strategy 2014 - 2017 where it states that MCC will 'enhance volunteering development and co-ordination'.
+The strategy and action plan is an integral part of the People and Organisational Development Strategy 2014 - 2017 where it states that MCC will 'enhance volunteering development and coordination'.
 The strategy directly supports Monmouthshire's Single Integrated Plan's key vision of building Sustainable and Resilient Communities.
-We feel that volunteering can make a positive impact on all of the priorities outlined in the Single Integrated Plan; nobody is left behind, People are confident, capable and involved.
+Understanding Monmouthshire's rich social capital and local activism we feel our approach and volunteering in general can make a positive impact on all of the priorities outlined in the Single Integrated Plan; nobody is left behind, people are confident, capable and involved and our county thrives.